IsraelSistemas/rest-mssql-nodejs/README.md

 //----------

-// how to execute a stored procedure without parameters const result = await rest.executeStoredProcedure(null, 'spName');
+// how to execute a stored procedure without parameters const result = await rest.executeStoredProcedure('spName');

-// how to execute a stored procedure with parameters const result = await rest.executeStoredProcedure(null, 'spName', {
+// how to execute a stored procedure with parameters const result = await rest.executeStoredProcedure('spName', null, {
     id: 1
 });